KoanOps/Recs/Books.md

 Kahneman - Thinking Fast and Slow <br>
 Thaler - Nudge<br>

+# History
+Landes - The Wealth and Poverty of Nations <br>
+Tooze - Waves of Destruction

 # Politics
 Marx - The Communist Manifesto <br>
 Smith - The Wealth of Nations<br>